JustNrik/SQLExpress/README.md

 `InstallDatabase`: For now, it only adds the table required to store `List<T>`, `IEnumerable<T>`, `IDictionary<TKey, TValue>`, etc...

 `LoadObjectCache`: Loads the Cache for the specified object.

+`LoadObjectsCache`: Loads the Cache for the group of objects.

+`CreateNewObject`: Creates a new Object in the database.
+LoadObject and UpdateObject will automatically create objects that don't exist so you don't actually need this at all.

+`LoadObject`: Loads the Object from the database, creates a new one if it doesn't exists.

+`UpdateObject`: Deletes and Re-add the Object in the database (it will be reworked later), creates a new Object if it doesn't exist.

+`RemoveObject`: Removes the Object from the database.

+`SendQuery`: Executes a NonQuery in the database.
+(Ironic, yeah)

+`SendScalar`: Executes a Scalar and returns the first value.

+`YieldData`: Executes a Reader to yield an IEnumerable of the data retrieved.
+Only returns the first **column**.

+`CheckExistence`: Checks if a Table exists.